risingwavelabs/risingwave-docs-legacy/cloud/cluster-connection-errors.md

 ---
-id: cluster-connection
+id: cluster-connection-errors
-title: Connection Errors
+title: Connection errors
 description: Troubleshoot connection errors in RisingWave Cloud.
 slug: /connection-errors
 ---

-# Troubleshoot Connection Errors
+This topic summarizes the connection errors that you may encounter when using RisingWave Cloud and their corresponding solutions.

 ## Failed to get tenant identifier

 To connect to a cluster, you need to provide the tenant identifier.
-The tenant identifier is a global unique identifier for each cluster.
-The format of the tenant identifier is like  `rwc-g1huxxxxxx-mycluster`.
+The tenant identifier is a global unique identifier for each cluster. and the format of the tenant identifier is `rwc-g1huxxxxxx-mycluster`.
 You can find the tenant identifier in the RisingWave Cloud console.

-There are two ways to put the tenant identifier in the connection string.
+Below are two ways to put the tenant identifier in the connection string.

 ### Solution 1: Put the tenant identifier in the `options` field